Brushing Your Teeth

 - To clean the inside surfaces of the front teeth, tilt the brush vertically and make several up-and-down strokes.

-Of course, brushing your teeth is only a part of a complete oral care routine.
+Of course, brushing your teeth is only a part of a complete dental care routine.
 You should also make sure to:

-- Clean between teeth daily with floss or an interdental cleaner.
+- Clean between teeth daily with floss.
 Tooth decay-causing bacteria still linger between teeth where toothbrush bristles can’t reach.
 This helps remove plaque and food particles from between the teeth and under the gum line.

 - Eat a balanced diet and limit between-meal snacks.